 Outside of the studio I am usually exploring trails and tracks with my dogs, or tending to my plant babies(proud plant dad here).

 Join me on the mat to challenge yourself, connect within and grow.
 See the subtle changes that eventually become big changes.
 Get to know yourself, truly see yourself, cultivate mindfulness and presence.

 Shawn Mason-Redpath, Owner

-Shawn loves a nice slow, stretchy Yin or a hatha class to balance out his busy work life which allows him time in each posture to connect with mindful movements, while also tracking progress on the mat through the repetition of the series.
+Shawn loves a nice slow, stretchy Yin or a hatha class to balance out his busy work life which allows him time in each posture to connect with mindful movements, while also tracking progress on the mat

-Outside of the studio you can find him up Coronet, snowboarding in the winter season or around town at some of his favourite cafe hangs, exploring our beautiful country or winding down with a home cooked meal, netflix and candles.
+Outside of the studio you can find him around town at some of his favourite cafe hangs, exploring our beautiful country or winding down with a home cooked meal, netflix and candles.